Frequently Asked Questions (FAQs) about Riordan Mansion

 A: The simple, one-word answer is NO. Old homes seem to engender ghost stories, and the family liked to tell a few of their own, some of which are incorporated into our Halloween program.
 But the reality is that no supernatural experiences have ever been recorded by any of the staff since the Mansion became a State Park.
 In general, ghost stories are just that, stories made up to entertain and stir the imagination.

-Q: What are the white discs so visible on the ceilings of the East House?
+Q: What are the copper discs so visible on the ceilings of the East House?

-A: The circular, white discs on the ceilings of the East Wing are plastic caps used to hide sprinkler heads which would otherwise be clearly visible.
+A: The circular, copper discs on the ceilings are used to hide sprinkler heads which would otherwise be clearly visible.
 The caps are soldered on and designed to fall away upon exposure to sufficient heat.
-Both sides of the Mansion are protected by a “dry pipe” type of sprinkler system.
+The entire mansion is protected by a “dry pipe” type of sprinkler system.
 This means that the pipes of the system are filled with pressurized air, not water.
 Loss of air pressure triggers a water valve to open, filling the system with water.
-While the systems were designed and installed to be as inconspicuous as possible, sprinkler heads and associated piping are clearly visible in numerous locations on both sides of the Mansion.
+While the systems were designed and installed to be as inconspicuous as possible, sprinkler heads and associated piping are clearly visible throughout the house.

 Q: When did they sell the mill?
 Is there still lumbering in Flagstaff?